DinoscapeProgramming/typing-bot/README.md

 This is only required when you use GitHub or any other social publishing platform.

 ## Disclaimer
 WE DON'T GUARANTEE THAT THE BOT DON'T MAKE ANY DAMAGE WITH YOUR SERVER / OTHER SERVERS.
 USE AT YOUR OWN RISK.
+THIS IS THE OFFICIAL GITHUB REPOSITORY FOR TYPING BOT.
+WHEN YOU SEE ANY OTHER REPOSITORY, THEN IT'S FAKE.

 ## Credits
 Credits to [discord.js](https://discord.js.org) for the powerful module to make discord bots.
 Also a big thanks to [botdash.pro](https://botdash.pro) for the great dashboard application that you can use without any HTML or CSS skills.